datacarpentry/semester-biology/exercises/Loops-stringr-R.md

 1. Convert the last three lines of this code into a function to calculate the GC content of a DNA sequence.
 Name that function `get_gc_content`.

+2. Use a `for` loop and your function to calculate the GC content of each sequence and store the results in a new vector.
+The function should work on a single sequence at a time and the `for` loop should repeatedly call the function and store the output.

-2. Use a `for` loop and your function to calculate the GC content of each sequence and store the results in a new data frame.
+3. Use a `for` loop and your function to calculate the GC content of each sequence and store the results in a new data frame.
 To do this you'll need to use an `index` to loop over the rows of the data frame.
-The function should work on a single sequence at a time and the `for` loop should repeatedly call the function and store the output.

     Fill in the following `for` loop to complete this exercise:

 ```
 # pre-allocate the memory with one row for each sequence
 gc_contents <- data.frame(gc_content = numeric(nrow(_______)))

-# loop over sequences using an index for the row and store the output in gc_contents
+# loop over sequences using an index for the row and
+# store the output in gc_contents
 for (i in 1:nrow(__________)){
   ________[i,] <- get_gc_content(sequences[____])
 }
 ```